Updated on DATE

 “The total number of all subsidiary organs under the Council significantly increased since 2000, from 10 to 30.
 If the Council continues the practice of allocating chairmanships exclusively to elected members, it will continue to put a disproportional strain on the Permanent Missions of the elected members, especially those with smaller teams.
 Frankly, that is not sustainable.
 In our view, therefore, it is essential that the Council agree to a new system. . . .
 First, it could be a system that ensures a fair distribution of chairmanships among permanent and elected members alike.
 Secondly, it could be a system that allows for a two-year rotation of chairmanships taken up by permanent members.”

 Also to make chairmanships less burdensome, the Dutch representative suggested that a new system could “allow Deputy Permanent Representatives [DPRs] to fulfil the mandate of the Chair.”
-From the establishment of the Council’s first sanctions committees – the resolution 253 (1968) Committee on Southern Rhodesia and the resolution 421 (1977) Committee on South Africa – such committees had consistently been chaired by permanent representatives.
-It is therefore noteworthy that document S/2019/2 marks the first time that a DPR has been named to lead a sanctions committee, in that it designates Jürgen Schulz of Germany as Chair of the resolution 1970 Committee concerning Libya.
-Such an arrangement is not, however, totally without precedent for the Council’s subsidiary bodies more generally, since from 2001 through 2004, the Council’s Working Group on Peacekeeping Operations was chaired by a succession of DPRs.
+From the establishment of the Council’s first sanctions committees – the resolution 253 (1968) Committee on Southern Rhodesia and the resolution 421 (1977) Committee on South Africa – such committees had largely been chaired by permanent representatives, but there were exceptions.
+For example, the first Chair of the 661 sanctions committee established in August 1990 following Iraq's invasion of Kuwait was Finland's DPR.
+Nonetheless, it is noteworthy that document S/2019/2 marks one of the rare occasions when a DPR has been named to lead a sanctions committee, in that it designates Jürgen Schulz of Germany as Chair of the resolution 1970 Committee concerning Libya.

 Another “first” for 2019 is that for the first time since 2004, when the third of the Council’s counter-terrorism committees was established, one Council member will simultaneously chair two of these bodies:The representative of Indonesia has been designated to lead both the Committee pursuant to resolutions 1267 (1999), 1989 (2011) and 2253 (2015) and the Committee established pursuant to resolution 1540 (2004).The third of the counter-terror chairmanships, that of the resolution 1373 Committee, will continue to be held by Peru in 2019.